qertoip/guru_watch/README.md

 [Clean Code Episode VII - Architecture, Use Cases, and High Level Design] (http://www.cleancoders.com/codecast/clean-code-episode-7/show) [12$]

-This toy application is an __experiment__ on how to do it inline with Ivar Jacobson and Robert C. Martin recommendations.
+This toy application is an __experiment__ on how to do it inline with Ivar Jacobsons and Robert C. Martins recommendations.

 ## According to Uncle Bob

  * Architecture is __not__ about frameworks and tools
  * Architecture is about __use cases__
  * Architecture should not depend on frameworks
- * Architecture should not depend on frontend (delivery mechanism)
+ * Architecture should not depend on a frontend (delivery mechanism)
- * Architecture should not depend on backend (persistence mechanism)
+ * Architecture should not depend on a backend (persistence mechanism)

 That is, while frameworks, frontend, and backend are obviously necessary, architecture should be isolated from them.